In the Littlev Graphics Library the basic building blocks of a user interface are the objects. For example:

-After it the texts will be decoded to determine the Unicode values in them.
+After it the texts will be decoded to determine the Unicode values.
 To display the letters your font needs to contain the image (glyph) of the characters.
-As the built-in fonts show the fonts are stored modularly but you can assign more fonts to create an larger character-set.
+As the built-in fonts show the fonts are stored modularly but you can assign more fonts to create a larger character-set.
 To do this choose a base font (typically the ASCII font) and add the extensions to it:

 lv_font_add(child, parent).
 Only fonts with same height can be assigned.

 The built-in fonts are already added to the same sized ASCII font.
-For example if USE_LV_FONT_DEJAVU_20 and USE_LV_FONT_DEJAVU_20_SUP are enabled in lv_conf.h then the "abcÁÖÜ" text can be rendered when using lv_font_dejavu_20
+For example if USE_LV_FONT_DEJAVU_20 and USE_LV_FONT_DEJAVU_20_LATIN_SUP are enabled in lv_conf.h then the "abcÁÖÜ" text can be rendered when using lv_font_dejavu_20

 The symbol fonts are special fonts which contain symbols instead of letters.
 There are built-in symbol fonts as well and they are also assigned to the ASCII font with the same size.
 In a text a symbol can be referenced like SYMBOL_LEFT, SYMBOL_RIGHT etc. You can mix these symbol names with strings: